kgrid/kgrid-site/docs/awesome/README.md

-- [Desiderata for sharable computable biomedical knowledge for learning health systems](https://onlinelibrary.wiley.com/doi/full/10.1002/lrh2.10065) This paper highlights considerations that must be accounted for in order to share knowledge in machine-executable forms.
+- [Desiderata for sharable computable biomedical knowledge for learning health systems](https://onlinelibrary.wiley.com/doi/full/10.1002/lrh2.10065)
+<i>This paper highlights considerations that must be accounted for in order to share knowledge in machine-executable forms.</i>

 - [Learning as Data Compression](https://link.springer.com/chapter/10.1007/978-3-540-73001-9_2)
 This paper points out that compressed data is a form of knowledge.
 KGrid generally focuses on machine-executable knowledge arising from analytic or deliberative data compression.